jronallo/iiif-workshop-new/content/content-search-api/user-interface-examples/_index.md

 ---
+title: Content Search User Interface Examples
-title: "User Interface Examples"
+menuTitle: "User Interface Examples"
 date: 2018-04-15T17:28:09-04:00
 weight: 10
 ---

-# Content Search User Interface Examples

 What are you and your users looking for in a search inside interface?